"So who are you going to believe?"

 The young man, now 18, testified he and Larkin, now 41, first had sexual intercourse prior to him permanently leaving the residential school on June 4, 2010.

-Jurors apparently believed Larkin, because they took less than three hours to acquit her of institutional sexual assault, a third-degree felony that requires some sort of
+Jurors apparently believed Larkin, because they took less than three hours to acquit her of institutional sexual assault, a third-degree felony that requires some sort of institutional relationship between defendant and victim, such as teacher and student, or prison guard and inmate.

 The jury convicted Larkin of corrupting a minor and furnishing alcohol to a minor, both misdemeanors.